jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ### SQL Agent Alerts page
-Investigate Defined SQL Server agents alerts.
+Investigate defined SQL Server agents alerts.

 #### SQL Agent Alerts grid
 Lists all SQL Server Agent alerts that are defined in this SQL Server, highlighting the type of alert (Event Alert or Performance Alert), as well as how often the event has occurred, and the date and time of its last occurrence.